 Declaring an International Business Major or Minor

-To declare a major or minor in international business, please complete the Major/Minor Declaration Form and return to the Brennan School of Business office in Lewis Hall, Room 203.
+To declare a major or minor in international business, please visit the Rosary College of Arts & Sciences office in Crown Link 100 to pick up a declaration form.
+Please return the form to the Brennan School of Business office in Lewis Hall, Room 203.